Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 >
 > 2. Click the “Author and deploy” button.
 Expand “Pipelines” section and select “Anomaly-Detection-Pipeline”.
 >
 > 3. Azure Data Factory pipeline definition will appear on the right-most blade.
+>
-Look for “anomalyQuery” parameter under “PublishAnomalies” activity.
+> 4. Look for “anomalyQuery” parameter under “PublishAnomalies” activity.
 This query will be run against Azure SQL database where Anomaly Detection results are stored.
 One Service Bus Topic message will be published for each row returned by the query.
+> The default query (`SELECT * FROM [dbo].[AdScoreResults] WHERE [ScoredTimeseriesEndTimestamp] > @startDateTime AND [ScoredTimeseriesEndTimestamp] <= @endDateTime AND [ZSpike] = 1`) will only publish messages for level spikes.
+By modifying the query, the user can fine-tune which anomalies (spikes, level changes, trend, etc.) will be published to Service Bus.
 >
-> The default query is shown below and only publishes messages for level spikes.
-By modifying the query, the user can fine-tune which anomalies (spikes, level changes, trend, etc.) will be published to Service Bus.
-> ```SQL
-> SELECT * FROM [dbo].[AdScoreResults] WHERE [ScoredTimeseriesEndTimestamp] > @startDateTime AND [ScoredTimeseriesEndTimestamp] <= @endDateTime AND [ZSpike] = 1
-> ```
-> 4. Upon modifying the query, make sure to click the “Deploy” button to save the changes.
+> 5. Upon modifying the query, make sure to click the “Deploy” button to save the changes.

 #### Receiving Service Bus Topics Messages